Reciprocal microswimming in fluctuating and confined environments

 where $c$ is the constant of the integral given by $c=X(0)^{(1-m)}-(1-m)Kl^2(0)/2$.
 Thereafter, using this expression to integrate Eq. \eqref{eq:ler2}, we obtain the response generator in the following form:

-Notably, when $m>1$, the shape gait $l(t)$ cannot be taken arbitrarily.
-Since the first term in the bracket of Eq.\eqref{eq:ExactSlnX} is negative, the second term, $c$, needs to be positive, leading to a diverging $X_0$ parameter at some finite values of $l^2(t)$.
+Notably, when $m>1$, the shape gait $l(t)$ cannot be arbitrarily taken.
+As the first term in the bracket of Eq. \eqref{eq:ExactSlnX} is negative, the second term $c$ needs to be positive, leading to a diverging $X_0$ parameter at some finite values of $l^2(t)$.